“The secret of life is to fall seven times and to get up eight times” – Paulo Coelho

-We don’t even want to think about it because the mere thought of failing makes us feel as if we are not good enough.
+We don’t even want to think about it because the mere thought of failing makes us feel as if we’re not good enough.
 If this thought hits close to home, allow me to shine a light on failure and the act of failing.

-Making mistakes is proof that you are out there, courageously fighting in the battle instead of opting to be mere spectators in the sideline of this game we called life.
+Making mistakes is proof that you are out there, courageously fighting in the battle instead of opting to be mere spectators in the sideline of this game we call life.

-You can either decide whether failing means you’re not good enough and let all the self defeating chatter in your head wins or you can choose to see it as merely “speed bumps” in the your life’s journey.
+You can either decide whether failing means that you’re not good enough and let all the self defeating chatter in your head wins or you can choose to see it as merely “speed bumps” that’ll propel you to success.

-People often view successful people as people who experienced very little (if any) failures to get to where they are.
-The truth is, it’s quite the contrary, most successful people admit to have failed much more than they have succeeded.
+People often view successful people as those who experienced very little (if any) failures to get to where they are.
+The truth is, it’s quite the contrary, most successful people would happily admit to have failed much more than they have succeeded.

-He knocked on over 3000 doors and lived in his car throughout the process.
+He knocked on over 3,000 doors and lived in his car throughout the process.
 He had thousands of people rejected his product but he was never deterred – he did not let the set backs stop him from making his dream of selling his now legendary fried chicken all over the globe and the rest is history.

-JK Rowling, the brains behind the Harry Potter books, was a single mother who was struggling to make ends meet when she wrote one of the most popular book sequels of all time out of cafes.
+Whereas J.K.
+Rowling, the brains behind the Harry Potter books, was a single mother who was struggling to make ends meet when she wrote one of the most popular book sequels of all times – writing out of cafes.

-It’s ultimately up to us to define failure as something that builds our character, provides insightful lessons and feedback to learn from or as something that breaks you down and let you give up on your goals, hopes and dreams.
-Either way, the ball is entirely in your court.
+It’s ultimately up to us to define failure as something that builds our character, provides insightful lessons, and feedback to learn from OR as something that breaks you down and make you give up on your goals, hopes, and dreams.